broner2D/broner2D/README.md

 # About me
-Hello my name is Abdulrahman (Broner  2D), and I am a simple dev that can program, I dont really use github much but when I have time for it, I do publish some reositories\
+Hello my name is Abdulrahman (Broner  2D), and I am a simple dev that can program, I dont really use github much but when I have time for it, I do publish some repositories

 ## Languages I know